express-validator/express-validator/README.md

 Any of the validation and sanitization methods listed by [validator.js](https://github.com/chriso/validator.js) are made available in all validation chains created by express-validator, as long as we're supporting the most up-to-date validator version.
 If you use any of the sanitizers together with validators, the validated value is the sanitized one.

+**Note:** Chains are mutable.
+Every time you call one of its methods, you're adding more behavior to the same chain.
+Keep this in mind and note that you probably want to use a factory function when reusing some chain base.

 Additionally, the following methods are also available:

 ### `.custom(validator)`